Emily Warner, Executive Director

 Mike’s family has lived and farmed in the Cacapon River valley for six generations.
 Mike is a full-time beef cattle farmer, easement holder, and long-time Trust volunteer.
 Mike also sits on the Trust’s Cacapon Voices Committee, a group that directed the production of an oral history book entitled “Listening to the Land; Stories from the Cacapon and Lost River Valley”.

 David grew up in a Southern Illinois farm community and obtained a B.S. and M.S. in Forest Ecology from Southern Illinois University in Carbondale, Illinois.
-He moved to Virginia in 1978 where he and his wife Ann, raised their two children.
+He moved to West Virginia in 1978 where he and his wife Ann, raised their two children.
 David worked in forestry and conservation in West Virginia and was the Hampshire County Service Forester, before starting TimberLand Consulting (TLC) his consulting forestry business, in 1989.
 As a licensed forester in West Virginia and Maryland, he served on the West Virginia Board of Registration for Foresters, the WV Outdoor Heritage and Conservation Fund Board, the West Virginia Chapter of the Association of Consulting Foresters and of course, the Cacapon and Lost Rivers Land Trust.
 As a private pilot, he does volunteer piloting for the Trust, LightHawk, SouthWings, and other conservation oriented organizations.

 In retirement, David and Ann have returned to Southern Illinois and still enjoy paddling, camping, biking, flying, and serving the Trust in whatever way they can.